xcore/sw_foc_motor_control/doc_quickstart/hall/index.rst

 The generator runs through a set of tests, these are specified formally as a *test vector* and transmitted to the test checker.
 For each test the generator creates the appropriate Hall raw-data and drives this onto the output pins.
 The Hall Server recognises changes on its input pins, processes the new raw-data, and updates the Hall parameters (Hall_Sensor_value and Error_Status).
 The test checker reads the specification in the received test vector, then polls the Hall Client for parameters.
 These parameters are checked for correctness against the test vector specification.

-The following tests are currently performed
+The following tests are always performed
    #.
+A *Phase_Value* test: the 3 phase values should form a valid combination

+The following tests are optional
+   #.
 An *Error Status* test: the error-status flag should be raised when 3 consecutive error-bits are detected.
    #.
-A *Phase_Value* test: the 3 phase values should form a valid combination
-   #.
 A *Spin Direction* test: the phase values should change in the required order

+The options are selected by editing the flags in the file hall_tests.txt

 Import and Build the Application
 --------------------------------